Price as low as $4499 | Learn to build custom large language model applications

 Training on Huge Amounts of Data

-Did you know how many tokens is GPT-4 trained on?
+Did you know how many tokens GPT -4 is trained on?
 It’s about 1.76 trillion tokens.
 To put this staggering number into perspective, think of it this way.
 It would take a person 22,000 years to read through 1 trillion words at normal speed for 8 hours a day.

 This reveals that LLMs are developed using vast data collections.
 However, the nature of this data remains a mystery.
 What exactly are these models trained on?
 The specifics of the training materials are something companies typically keep under wraps, marking a peculiar aspect of LLMs.